Project Management Approach for Business Process Improvement

 The project had run slightly over the projected timeline, but did remain within budget.
 The increase in the timeline resulted from an underestimate of the space required to store manufactured widgets prior to delivery.
 This occurred to a great extent because the decrease in the defect rate was .06%, significantly exceeding the goal of 1.8%, thus causing an increase in the number of widget units to be stored.
 Although this was not anticipated in a contingency plan it did not cause the executives to be unhappy.
 It was a good problem.

-A project management approach enabled the company to meet their production needs for the future, while at the same time not disrupting their current production to fulfill client demand.
+A project management approach enabled the company to meet their production needs for the future, while at the same time not disrupting their current production to fulfil client demand.
 There was never a glitch in the production line while new processes were being tested and evaluated.
 Continuous communication ensured that everyone was in the loop on changes to processes and actually had the benefit of increasing participation from employees on how to improve processes to better meet client needs.
 Additionally, continuous review and adjustments to the risk management plan ensured that the end result was well thought out and tested and ensured that any glitches in proposed changes were caught immediately and could be addressed.

 Adhering to a standard project management methodology enabled this company to implement a very high risk project efficiently, on budget and within reasonable time to meet long term strategic goals.